claresudbery/clare-wiki-ably/pages/think/code-princ/architecture/clean-vs-hexagonal-architecture.md

     - Nothing at a lower layer may depend on a higher layer
     - Avoid circular dependencies
 - Why layers?
     - So that I can abstract away complexity.
-Having a data layer / respository pattern is not just about being to swap in a new database implementation - it's also so that I don't have to reason about how data access works when I'm thinking about domain logic.
+Having a data layer / repository pattern is not just about being able to swap in a new database implementation - it's also so that I don't have to reason about how data access works when I'm thinking about domain logic.
 I want to be able to FIT IT IN MY HEAD.
 So I only have to think about one layer at a time.
     - But also if I want, I can substitute a different implementation.
 This doesn't have to mean swapping SQL for Mongo - it could just be moving from NHibernate to Dapper, or changing some UI branding.
 Or switch payment providers.
     - You can defer decisions about implementation until the last responsible moment (eg using stubs and mocks)
     - You can minimise dependencies between layers
         - Low coupling and high cohesion: "Things that change together live together, and things that don't change together are apart." - [Ian Cooper, The Clean Architecture, DevTernity](https://www.youtube.com/watch?v=SxJPQ5qXisw).

+### Domain layer split into service layer / entity layer

+- This is a way of splitting the domain layer.
+- Often the domain layer / business layer is split into two layers:
+    - A service layer and an entity layer
     - Distinguish between two types of business logic
-        - domain logic
+        - domain logic (entity layer)
-        - application / workflow logic
+        - application / workflow logic (service layer)

-## Service layer / Entity layer

-This is a way of splitting the domain layer.
-Two ways of doing this, domain facade and operation script.
+- Two ways of doing this, domain facade and operation script.
 You might mix and match them in different areas of your solution:

-### Domain facade
+#### Domain facade

 - **Service layer**
     - is a thin layer - or set of thin facades - containing application logic.
 No domain logic.
-    - These facades are imnplemented by classes which are purely implementing application logic.
+    - These facades are implemented by classes which are purely implementing application logic.
     - The service layer sits over the Domain Model
     - Coordinates access to the domain objects
 - **Domain model**
     - The Domain Model is where all the domain logic is implemented.
     - Contains domain entities, each of which has both state and behaviour (rules) dependent on that state
-    - (This came from Ian Cooper, and when he says state I think he really means data?)
+    - (This came from Ian Cooper, and when he says state I think he effectively means data about the system? (see below))

-### Operation Script
+#### Operation Script

 This happens in some kind of crud-based service where we don't have much of a domain, and all we're really doing is storing, retrieving, updating data.